 For numbers greater than 10, you can write the numerical version E.g “Özil only has 12 months remaining on his current deal”

 When choosing a title, choose one that is catchy.
 Make sure it is something that you would be tempted to click on yourself.

 Try to make sure it is no longer than 15 words.

 Keep your paragraphs short to make them more easy on the eye.
 Nobody wants to open a page and be presented by huge blocks of text.

 Your opening paragraph should be more of a subheading rather than the start of the article.
 It needs to entice the reader to read further.

-Headline: Five reasons why Man Utd should sign Paul Pogba this summer.
+Title: Five reasons why Man Utd should sign Paul Pogba this summer.

 Subheading: Manchester United have been linked with a big move for Paul Pogba this summer.
 Here are five reasons why Jose Mourinho should splash the cash on the midfielder.

 Once you have written your first paragraph, make it Bold, and click the ‘more’ button which is located to the right of the buttons to insert a link.